sbazaz/ulwd/README.md

   $ make
 ```

-Two examples (AInScan and AInScan_IEPE) can be found in the examples folder.
 To execute the examples, run the following commands:

 ``` sh
 ./AInScan